Apply for the Master of Laws (LLM) through the Dunedin campus in 2015Apply Now

-Prospective candidates are welcome to contact academic staff directly to discuss their research interests.
+Prospective candidates are welcome to contact the Postgraduate Director to discuss their research interests.
 However, in all cases, admission to the programme remains dependent upon the outcome of the formal application procedures described below.

 The LLM degree requires completion of a thesis of approximately 150 pages (45,000 words) under the supervision of a member of the Faculty of Law.

 If your first language is not English, you must provide evidence of a satisfactory level of English language proficiency.

 - Completed a law degree in New Zealand with at least a B+ (75%) average across all 300- and 400-level papers, or a comparable level of achievement at a law school outside New Zealand with substantially equivalent standards as Otago